In Vitro to In Vivo Extrapolation

 NICEATM's computational toxicologists developed methods for conducting IVIVE analyses (Chang et al. 2014).
 Subsequent work focused on understanding the impact of various parameters, such as using free plasma concentration as a surrogate for total plasma concentration, and comparing multiple modeling approaches (Casey et al. 2018).

 NICEATM is applying IVIVE approaches to predict the potential of substances to cause developmental toxicity.
 Current work is evaluating the impact of pharmacokinetics and different modeling approaches on predicting relevant external exposure.
-Preliminary results using data from a specific in vitro stem cell-based assay as input for IVIVE suggest that these approaches could quantitatively predict in vivo developmental toxicity potential of valproate analogues.
-Presentations by Chang et al. describing this work were given at the 11th World Congress on Alternatives and Animal Use in the Life Sciences and the 2021 annual meeting of the American Society for Cellular and Computational Toxicology.
+Results using data from a specific in vitro stem cell-based assay as input for IVIVE suggest that these approaches could quantitatively predict in vivo developmental toxicity potential of valproate analogues (Chang et al. 2022a).